kanazawayu/furima-app/README.md

 |email|string|null:false, unique:true, index:true|

 ### Association
-- has_one :profile
+- has_one :profile, dependent: :destroy
 - has_one :destination
-- has_many :credit_cards
+- has_many :credit_cards, dependent: :destroy
-- has_many :items
+- has_many :items, dependent: :destroy
-- has_many :exhibits
+- has_many :exhibits, dependent: :destroy
-- has_many :drafts
+- has_many :drafts, dependent: :destroy
-- has_many :negotiates
+- has_many :negotiates, dependent: :destroy
-- has_many :solds
+- has_many :solds, dependent: :destroy

 ## profilesテーブル